 nano ~/zhead

-In the nano editor, enter the following content:
+In the nano editor, add the following content:

 #!/bin/bash